att-innovate/charmander-heapster/README.md

-Charmander Heapster
+Charmander-Heapster
 ===================

-A slimmed-down version of [Google's Heapster](https://github.com/GoogleCloudPlatform/heapster) project used as part of the [Charmander Scheduler Lab Environment](https://github.com/att-innovate/charmander).
+A slimmed-down version of [Google's Heapster](https://github.com/GoogleCloudPlatform/heapster) project.

-This version contains additional source code to communicate with Redis, Charmander's Task-Intelligence datastore.
+This project is part of the [Charmander Scheduler Lab Environment](https://github.com/att-innovate/charmander).
+It contains additional source code to communicate with Redis, Charmander's Task-Intelligence datastore.